Configure SELinux

 Operating system changes

-If SELinux is in enforcing mode and custom paths are used for installation or storage, the Managed installer updates the file context of all Dynatrace Managed directories to usr_t.
+If SELinux is in enforcing mode and you use custom paths for installation or storage, the Managed installer updates the file context of all Dynatrace Managed directories to usr_t.
 For a custom path /custom-dir/dynatrace-managed, it runs:

 semanage fcontext -a -t usr_t "/custom-dir/dynatrace-managed"